Akash708231/Lane-detector/README.md

 4. Matplotlib libraries are used.

 # Usage
-This Project is made as a part of my Project for the Image processing subject that I studied I my college
+This Project is made as a part of my Project for the Image processing subject that I studied I my college.

 # Contributors
 <a href = "https://github.com/ISHITVAVERMA">1.
 Ishitva Verma </a></br>